 - $500 8th Grade Community Service*.
 Every year, our 8th grade students select a community service activity, whether it’s reading to younger students, preparing food for those in need, etc.

-- $230 inspirational litograph posters and frames for ELA classrooms.
+- $230 inspirational lithograph posters and frames for ELA classrooms.
 Space coerces behavior.
 This simple statement is as true for schools as anywhere else.
 When students are surrounded by beautiful and calm areas that reflect an ethic of care, they rise to the higher expectations that environment conveys.
-These litographs are ingenious; they are intellectual as well as graphic and bold.
+These lithographs are ingenious; they are intellectual as well as graphic and bold.

 - $150 My Intent maker kit pilot for TAG.
 The goal with these bracelets is to see if we can grow a level of intentional introspection that often leads to overall well-being as well as academic success.
 According to its founder, the mission of the My Intent Project is that it serves as “a catalyst for meaningful conversations and positive action.
 We believe there is purpose inside each of us and we want our efforts to encourage people to share more truth and inspiration with each other.”